daniapm/sorting_algorithms/README.md

 # Sorting algorithms & Big O 💻

-In this project we implemente several sorting algorithms using the C programming language, these programs can sort arrays of integers and linked lists containing an integer.
+In this project we implemented several sorting algorithms using the C programming language, these programs can sort arrays of integers and linked lists containing an integer.

 # File descriptions 📁